Secure, typesafe Hono APIs. Compiled.

 SEE IT IN ACTION

 Define once.
-Compile a full API or Supabase RLS policies.
+Compile a secure Hono API — or RLS policies for existing Supabase.

 guards: {